List of tallest buildings and structures in the Birmingham metropolitan area: Planned

+Tallest unbuilt

 This list ranks proposals for the construction of buildings and free-standing structures in Birmingham that were planned to rise at least 100 m, for which planning permission was rejected or which were otherwise withdrawn.

-List: Demolished
+Tallest demolished

-This list ranks buildings and free-standing structures in the Birmingham Metropolitan Area that are undergoing demolition or have been demolished since the year 2000, having stood at least 50 m in height.
+This list ranks buildings and free-standing structures in the Birmingham metropolitan area that are undergoing demolition or have been demolished since the 1990s, having stood at least 50 m in height.